microsoft/pxt/docs/blog/arcade/general-release.md

 ## Connecting With Us

 If you find any issues, or have suggestions, please log them as a [GitHub issue](https://github.com/microsoft/pxt-arcade/issues).
-If you have questions, or would like to participate in the MakeCode community, please join the [MakeCode Forum](https://forum.makecode.com) or follow us on social [@MSMakeCode](https://twitter.com/MSMakeCode).
+If you have questions, or would like to participate in the MakeCode community, please join the [MakeCode Forum](https://forum.makecode.com) or follow us on social media at [@MSMakeCode](https://twitter.com/MSMakeCode).

 <br/>
 Happy Making and Coding!